crosswalk-project/crosswalk-website/documentation/Samples/Hello-world.md

 The smallest of applications -- Hello, World!
 This sample provides a manifest.json and a minimal set of HTML files to start an application from the ground up.

-The steps for setting up Crosswalk for Android and Crosswalk for Tizen are explained in detail in the [Getting started](#documentation/getting_started) tutorial.
+The steps for setting up an environment for Crosswalk are explained in detail in the [Getting started](#documentation/getting_started) tutorial.

 ## Hello World on Android